 2. THE INFORMATION WE COLLECT AND HOW WE COLLECT IT

 Personal data, or personal information, means any information about a person from which they can be identified.
-We may collect, store, and use some or all of the following categories of personal information about you:
+We may collect, store, and use some or all of the following categories of information:

-- personal contact details such as name, title, addresses, telephone numbers, and personal email addresses;
+- personal contact details such as name, title, addresses, telephone numbers, and email addresses

-- physical characteristics such as your age, weight and gender.
+- date of birth and other physical characteristics such as your age, weight and gender

 Subject to your explicit consent, we will also collect, store and use your health data, including your prescription requirements.
 This is considered a special category of more sensitive data.
 Where we process health data, it will be treated confidentially and will never be used for direct marketing purposes.

-We collect Identity Information provided voluntarily by you.
-For example, when you register with or use our platform to buy medication (by entering your prescription details for review).
+We collect Identity Information provided voluntarily by you or provided through a partner.
+For example, when you use Google to login to our Site, or when you register with or use our platform to buy medication (by entering your prescription details for review).

 We also collect Identity Information when you contact us (by email, telephone or otherwise) to ask a question or request information.